salsa-rs/salsa/book/src/rfcs/RFC0009-Cycle-recovery.md

 ## Summary

-* Introduce `Cycle` type that carries information about a cycle.
+* Permit cycle recovery as long as at least one participant has recovery enabled.
 * Modify cycle recovery to take a `&Cycle`.
-* Report cycle participants in a deterministic order.
+* Introduce `Cycle` type that carries information about a cycle and lists participants in a deterministic order.

 [RFC 7]: ./RFC0007-Opinionated-Cancelation.md

 ## Motivation

 Cycle recovery has been found to have some subtle bugs that could lead to panics.
-Furthermore, the existing cycle recovery APIs give limited and non-deterministic information.
+Furthermore, the existing cycle recovery APIs require all participants in a cycle to have recovery enabled and give limited and non-deterministic information.
 This RFC tweaks the user exposed APIs to correct these shortcomings.
 It also describes a major overhaul of how cycles are handled internally.

 ## User's guide

+By default, cycles in the computation graph are considered a "programmer bug" and result in a panic.
+Sometimes, though, cycles are outside of the programmer's control.
+Salsa provides mechanisms to recover from cycles that can help in those cases.

+### Default cycle handling: panic

 By default, when Salsa detects a cycle in the computation graph, Salsa will panic with a `salsa::Cycle` as the panic value.
-The `salsa::Cycle` structure that describes the cycle, which can be useful for diagnosing what went wrong.

-### The `Cycle` type: inspecting cycles

-The `Cycle` type stores information about a cycle.
-It offers a few methods for inspecting the participants in the cycle:
+Your queries should not attempt to catch this value; rather, the `salsa::Cycle` is meant to be caught by the outermost thread, which can print out information from it to diagnose what went wrong.
+The `Cycle` type offers a few methods for inspecting the participants in the cycle:

 * `participant_keys` -- returns an iterator over the `DatabaseKeyIndex` for each participant in the cycle.
 * `all_participants` -- returns an iterator over `String` values for each participant in the cycle (debug output).